isaccoarnaldi/Foodie-Fi/README.md

 ### 4. What is the customer count and percentage of customers who have churned rounded to 1 decimal place?

-Firstly, I undertook the task of identifying:

-- The count of customers who have churned, indicating those who terminated their subscription.
+- Identified the count of customers who have churned, indicating those who terminated their subscription.
-- The overall number of customers, encompassing both active and churned individuals.
+- Identified the overall number of customers, encompassing both active and churned individuals.

-Next, in computing the churn rate, the calculation involved dividing the number of churned customers by the total customer count.
+- In computing the churn rate, the calculation involved dividing the number of churned customers by the total customer count.
 The outcome was rounded to one decimal place.

 ```sql
 SELECT COUNT(DISTINCT s.customer_id) AS churn_count,